The love he receives is the love that is saved

 - Gratuitous Panning: The guitar fills during the second verse of "Even Flow" switch between being played exclusively in the left channel and exclusively in the right, and the remixed version of Ten tends to put the rhythm and acoustic guitars on one side and the lead guitar on the other.

 - Grief Song: They're amazingly good at them.
-"Black", "Release", "Man Of The Hour", "Come Back", "Sad", "Light Years", "Just Breathe", "Immortality", "Love Boat Captain", and for an interesting twist, "Other Side" (written from the perspective of someone who's in the afterlife, but still grieves.)
+"Black", "Release", "Man Of The Hour", "Come Back", "Sad", "Light Years", "Just Breathe", "Immortality", "Love Boat Captain" (inspired by the death of 9 fans during a 2000 show), and for an interesting twist, "Other Side" (written from the perspective of someone who's in the afterlife, but still grieves.)

 - Grow Old with Me: "Just Breathe"Yes I understand, that every life must end